feathr-ai/feathr/docs/quickstart_local_sandbox.md

 The Feathr sandbox comes with:
 - Built-in Jupyter Notebook
+- Pre-installed data science packages such as `interpret` so that data science development becomes easy
 - Pre-installed Feathr package
 - A local spark environment for dev/test purpose
 - Feathr samples that can run locally